nekiscz/interviews.form-avast/README.md

 ### How to run
 As prerequisites you need to have [node.js](https://nodejs.org/en/download/) installed on computer.
 1. clone this repo
-2. navigate to `JavaScript` subfolder in comand line
+2. navigate to `JavaScript` subfolder in command line
 3. run `npm install`
 4. run `npm test`